Susilo Bambang Yudhoyono: Economic policy

 Indonesia no longer needs to discuss development program plans with creditor forums.
 "Indonesia will do everything by itself without the help of CGI.
 Because of that, we see that there is no need for a CGI forum anymore," he explained, the CGI dissolution policy had been started since last year.
 He also emphasized the importance of the Indonesian people to be more independent in planning and implementing development.
 The dissolution of CGI, he said, demanded Indonesia's full responsibility to determine the budget and meet financial needs.

 Established in 1992, the CGI was a consortium of countries and institutions providing loans to Indonesia, set up by the Indonesian government and the World Bank.
 Its membership was made up of 30 bilateral and multilateral creditors, including the World Bank, the Asian Development Bank, the International Monetary Fund and industrialized countries such as Japan and the United States, as well as many other smaller countries and many other world financial and aid institutions.
 In 2006 the Consultative Group on Indonesia pledged $5.4 billion in fresh loans and grants for Indonesia.
 Finance Minister Sri Mulyani said the Consultative Group on Indonesia (CGI) was no longer needed as the country's primary creditors were only the World Bank, the Asian Development Bank (ADB) and Japan, and that Indonesia now preferred one-on-one negotiations rather than round table, multilateral ones.
 She said the dissolution of the CGI was also of benefit to Indonesia as it freed the government of the need to explain its intentions and plans to many different parties.
-Iman Sugema, director of the International Center for Applied Finance and Economics (Inter-CAFE) at the Bogor Institute of Agriculture (IPB), applauded the president's plan to dissolve the CGI and said the CGI had not benefited Indonesia because the donor countries often put too many demands on the nation.